FOLLOW ROLAND AND LARS’ DREAM SKI ADVENTURE

 ZeroSixZero Beautiful day, sun, little wind.
 Zigzag great view.
 Distance 16 km

 A truly remarkable day.
 Clear skies, wonderful sunshine, and only the faintest breath of wind from the south.
 Ideal conditions.
 The landscape was so beautiful it was almost unreal.
 We inadvertently strayed into a large crevasse zone and had to weave our way carefully out.
 Shortly after, we entered a pristine stretch of terrain — an absolute joy to travel through.
 We came in right beside two mountains called Gygra and Risen, with the ridge lying just next to them.
-We spotted two tracked vehicles from Troll-station, passing close by.
+We spotted two vehicles from Troll-station, passing close by.
 They stopped briefly but continued straight past us without any interaction.
 Quite odd.

 We carried on, circling and descending.
 Teamwork was excellent, and we navigated the entire section smoothly.
 Possibly one of the finest days of the journey.
 A truly delightful day.
 Tomorrow, we plan to push hard; with the Troll area now visible, we are preparing for a day with major progress.
 It appears we are nearing the end.
-Bad weather is forecast for the weekend, so we hope to be extracted before it arrives.
+Bad weather is forecast for the weekend, so we hope to be extracted before it hits.

 Day 19 – Wednesday, 26 November